 I just adored the first book in the Sally Sin series (Original Sin – see my review here), as did everyone to whom I recommended it.
 So I was quite surprised to find out that the second book was only available coupled with the first in a compilation called Spy Mom.

-Now this was fine with me because I am the type who re-reads earlier books in series before proceeding to the next, but it doesn’t seem to bode well for the future of the series.
+This was fine with me because I am the type who re-reads earlier books in series before proceeding to the next, but it doesn’t seem to bode well for the future of the series.
 And it really is quite entertaining.

 “Sally Sin” is the pseudonym of an attractive young woman now known as Lucy, who spent nine years as a spy for the “United States Agency for Weapons of Mass Destruction,” or USAWMD.
 When she met Will Hamilton, she quit the service, or thought she did, to become a wife and mother.
 But Simon Still, her former boss, continues to call on her from time to time to help unearth illegal arms dealers.